 Do you look forward to going to sleep?
 If you don’t, you’re not alone.
 Many people don’t.
-It’s a time that can be plagued with restlessness, anxiety and, a ruminating mind.
+It’s a time that can be plagued with restlessness, anxiety, a ruminating mind, or frequent wake-ups.
 I know the feeling!

-Alas, we know there’s a better way.
-I’m certain you’ve experienced its bliss.
+Alas, there has to be a way to get a night’s rest!
 And, dare I say, without the use of sleep medications.

 Instead of tossing and turning or taking pills, one of the best tools needed to rest peacefully is located on your body.
 What it is?
 They’re acupuncture points and they are activated with acupressure!

-In this video, I share with you three acupressure point to reduce restlessness, rumination, anxiety, and, palpitations.
-I also teach you how to do acupressure, so that you you can do it to yourself whenever you need it – while you’re lying in bed or when anytime you feel anxious.
-You’ll be surprised how quickly your body reacts.
+In this video, I share with you three acupressure points to reduce restlessness, rumination, anxiety, and, palpitations.
+I also teach you how to do acupressure, so that you can do it to yourself whenever you need it – add it to your night time routine, while lying in bed or anytime you feel restless or anxious.
+You’ll be surprised how quickly your body responds.

 The acupuncture points help to: